AdaptiveCpp/AdaptiveCpp/doc/stdpar.md

 ### Systems with system-level USM support

 If you are on a system that supports system-level USM, i.e. a system where every CPU pointer returned from regular memory allocations or even stack pointers can directly be used on GPUs (such as on AMD MI300 or Grace-Hopper), the compiler transformation to turn heap allocations to SYCL USM shared allocations is unnecessary.
-In this case, you may want to request the compiler to assume system-level USM and disable the compiler transformations regarding SYCL shared USM allocations using `--acpp-stdpar-system-usm`.
+In this case, you may want to request the compiler to assume system-level USM and disable the compiler transformations regarding SYCL shared USM allocations using `--acpp-stdpar-system-usm`. **Note however that `--acpp-stdpar-system-usm` may have negative impact on some optimizations, including synchronization elision and MQS.**

 ## Functionality supported in device code